 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-What It Takes to Earn a Credit Score Over 800
+What It Takes to Earn an 800 Credit Score

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 A FICO Score between 800 and 850 is considered exceptional and can open financial doors for consumers.